aarmey/CV/Biosketch.md

 ### Ongoing Research Support

+NCI Administrative Supplement \hfill 9/01/2020 – 8/30/2021
+Mechanistic Autoencoders for Patient-Specific Phosphoproteomic Models
+This project aims to integrate the machine learning concept of an autoencoder into a mechanistic model.
+This will be used to fit patient-derived phosphoproteomic data, to predict individualized responses to FLT3 inhibitors in AML.

+Role: Co-PI

+American Cancer Society \hfill 1/1/2020 – 12/31/2023
+Tissue-engineered models of glioblastoma for evaluating treatment responses
+The major goal of this project is to characterize how well biomaterial-based models of GBM tumors recapitulate treatment responses across the patient population and within a single tumor composed of patient-specific, heterogeneous subpopulations.

+Role: Co-I

+Jayne Koskinas Ted Giovanis Fdn \hfill 9/1/2020 – 8/30/2022
+Cell cycle-specific drug responses in breast cancer
+We are developing lineage tree-based hidden Markov models as a way to analyze the plasticity of breast cancer cells.
+This is combined with live cell cycle reporters to quantify the cell cycle-specific effects of drug response.

+Role: Co-PI

 NIH U01-AI148119  \hfill  12/18/2019 – 11/30/2024
 Mapping the effector response space of antibody combinations
 We are extending a binding model for IgG-effector cell interaction to predict the effects of antibody combinations.
 With that, we will evaluate whether complex mixtures of antibodies have distinct properties from their constituents.